Palate Expander – What It Is and How It Works

 Remember that if crowded teeth, crossbite, or impacted teeth are not treated or corrected timely, it may lead to some severe dental issues.

 As mentioned previously, the palate is a bony structure and makes the roof of your mouth.
 There is a joint in the middle of the palate that divides into halves.
 This joint has to fuse during the fetal developmental phase of a child.
 If this joint does not fuse during this phase, it may cause cleft palate.
 Remember that full fusion of this joint does not occur until a child enters a puberty age.

 Palate expander works like a car jacket that applies pressures to different parts of the vehicle.
 The orthodontic device also applies pressure to both the halves of the mouth by pushing the sides slowly to separate them.
 If it moves slowly, the upper jaw or palate gets wider while joints remain intake.
 New connective bone and tissues hold the palate sides firmly in the new positions.

 After placing palate expander, the patient can gradually widen the device by tightening its central screw over a specific period of time.
 When they slowly push the teeth sideways, it widens the palate.

 There is no denying that widening the palate has many benefits.
-Opting for reliable dental care services like Manhattan Family Orthodontics can help you maximize these benefits.
+Opting for reliable dental care services like NYC Dental Orthodontics can help you maximize these benefits.
 The dental care services help you broaden your smile and reduce the risk of tooth extraction in future.
 Palate expanders are undeniably an excellent orthodontic device that not only creates space in mouth but also help in breathing.

-If you are considering having this orthodontic treatment for your child, contact Manhattan Family Orthodontic at (646) 760-8028 to find out about the more options.
-You can also visit our website ManhattanFamilyOrthodontics.com to get orthodontic treatments.
+If you are considering having this orthodontic treatment for your child, contact NYC Dental Orthodontics at (646) 760-8028 to learn about the options.